Florida deputies who fatally shot US airman burst into wrong apartment, attorney says | KRDO

 Fort Walton Beach is between Panama City Beach and Pensacola in the Florida Panhandle.

-Associated Press reporter Curt Anderson contributed to this story from St. Petersburg, Florida.
+Associated Press reporters Curt Anderson in St. Petersburg, Florida, and Aaron Morrison in New York contributed to this story.